eugenetangkj/auntie-ivy/README.md

 > You can refer to the [Windows tutorial](https://www.youtube.com/watch?v=v1d2Fa9FPOQ) and [macOS tutorial](https://www.youtube.com/watch?v=fy-42clnbmc) if required.

-5. Create two tables in the PostgreSQL database that you had created in Step 4 above.
+5. Create four tables in the PostgreSQL database that you had created in Step 4 above.
 To do so, in your selected database, run the [`create_tables.sql`](/sql_files/create_tables.sql) file using the query tool in pgAdmin.

 6. In the root directory, create a new `.env` file.